Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 On Sept.
 15, 2016, when TDOT Commissioner John Schroer spoke at the Transportation Summit in Franklin, he noted the timeline for new state road construction generally takes about 10 years.
 The year 2016 made 10 years that the City of Spring Hill has been working toward this project.

 The City’s top priority in pursuing right-of-way has been to first secure the property right-of-way (ROW) easements needed to install temporary traffic signals at any of four key intersections along Duplex Road, including Port Royal Road, Miles Johnson Parkway, Commonwealth Drive and Buckner Lane.
-Temporary signals will be installed at these intersections as the ROW has been acquired.
+Temporary signals have been installed at three of these intersections as the ROW has been acquired.
 The fourth and final signal, at Commonwealth, is expected to be install in Fall 2017.

 Duplex Road Project Background